AmeurSoualmi/AGMA-Pose-Estimator-and-Sequence-Selector/README.md

 # AGMA Pose Estimator and Sequence Selector (AGMA-PESS)
-Deep learning based pose estimator and video sequence selector for infants GMA
+Deep learning-based pose estimator and video sequence selector for infants GMA

-AGMA-PESS is a python (PyQt5) based application developed to facilitate the selection of general movements sequences from videos in addition to infants' pose estimation .
+AGMA-PESS is a python (PyQt5) based application developed to facilitate the selection of general movement sequences from videos in addition to infants' pose estimation.

 ## How to run AGMA-PESS
 Clone this repository and install the required packages listed in requirements.txt.
 Then, add the deep-learning model that can be found [here](https://drive.google.com/file/d/1xGAS2eWaF1dyXPgikYAqVs8DZwf2xiIJ/view?usp=sharing) inside "models" folder.
 Finally, run AGMA-PESS.py.

 ### Tutorial
-A video tutorial of AGMA-PESS is avaliable online [here]()
+A video tutorial of AGMA-PESS is available online [here]()

-### Instalation file:
+### Installation file
-Alternatively, you can download directly the installation .exe file for Windows operating systems, from [here](https://drive.google.com/file/d/19K-_r4U_X33Rd6XA4H7hHoP_5r_a4PgV/view?usp=sharing).
+Alternatively, you can download the installation .exe file for Windows operating systems directly from [here](https://drive.google.com/file/d/19K-_r4U_X33Rd6XA4H7hHoP_5r_a4PgV/view?usp=sharing).

-Currently there is no updated version of AGMA-PESS for Mac or Linux.
+Currently, there is no updated version of AGMA-PESS for Mac or Linux.
 ## Citation
 If you use this code, please cite:
 - Soualmi A, Alata O, Patural H, Ducottet C, Giraud A."AGMA-PESS: a deep-learning based software to automatically select video sequences for General Movements assessment"..........